 The College offers annually a number of valuable and prestigious Foundation Scholarships, election to which is based on competitive examinations.
 Intending Scholarship candidates usually enter for the examination in their Senior Freshman year.
 The standard required for an award is exceptionally high and successful candidates will normally have attained a First in the Junior Freshman examination.

 Potential candidates should discuss their entry well in advance with the teaching staff.
 The examination takes place during the January vacation.
-Formal notice that the student intends to sit the scholarship exam must be given by a closing date in early November, using the prescribed entry form.
+Formal notice that the student intends to sit the scholarship exam must be given by a closing date in late October, using the prescribed entry form.

 The names of successful candidates are traditionally announced by the Provost on the steps of the Examination Hall on Trinity Monday.